Dysphagia: Differential diagnosis

-Esophageal dysphagia is almost always caused by disease in or adjacent to the esophagus but occasionally the lesion is in the pharynx or stomach.
+Esophageal dysphagia is almost always caused by disease in or adjacent to the esophagus, but occasionally the lesion is in the pharynx or stomach.
 In many of the pathological conditions causing dysphagia, the lumen becomes progressively narrowed and indistensible.
-Initially, only fibrous solids cause difficulty but later the problem can extend to all solids and later even to liquids.
+Initially, only fibrous solids cause difficulty, but later the problem can extend to all solids and even to liquids.
 Patients with difficulty swallowing may benefit from thickened fluids if the person is more comfortable with those liquids, although, so far, there is no scientific study that proves that those thickened liquids are beneficial.

 Dysphagia may manifest as the result of autonomic nervous system pathologies including stroke and ALS, or due to rapid iatrogenic correction of an electrolyte imbalance.

 In older adults, presbyphagia - the normal healthy changes in swallowing associated with age - should be considered as an alternative explanation for symptoms.

 Treatments

 There are many ways to treat dysphagia, such as swallowing therapy, dietary changes, feeding tubes, certain medications, and surgery.
 Treatment for dysphagia is managed by a group of specialists known as a multidisciplinary team.
 Members of the multidisciplinary team include: a speech language pathologist specializing in swallowing disorders (swallowing therapist), primary physician, gastroenterologist, nursing staff, respiratory therapist, dietitian, occupational therapist, physical therapist, pharmacist, and radiologist.
 The role of the members of the multidisciplinary team will differ depending on the type of swallowing disorder present.
 For example, the swallowing therapist will be directly involved in the treatment of a patient with oropharyngeal dysphagia, while a gastroenterologist will be directly involved in the treatment of an esophageal disorder.